casper-network/casper-sidecar/README.md

 port = 17777
 ```

-This information determines outbound connection criteria for the Sidecar's `rest_server`.
-Our suggested syntax for the port is to use the same port as the associated node, but prefixed with a `1`.
-Therefore, if the port is running on port `7777`, the Sidecar would use port `1777`.
+This information determines outbound connection criteria for the Sidecar's `rest_server`. `17777` is the default, but operators are free to choose their own port as needed.

 ```
 [event_stream_server]